 ASTK18011U Core Subject: Theory and Practice in Foreign Policy

-Core subject in the core-subject line in Foreign Policy
+Core subject in the core-subject line in Foreign Policy.
+Only accessible to students who are admitted to Foreign Policy.

 The aim of the course is to offer a comprehensive introduction to the theory and practice of foreign policy.